-On the way from Greenock, just a few miles short of Lochwinnoch, when turning left and getting on the narrow Calderglen road, the ground gets higher and travellers become sparse.
+On the way from Greenock, just a few miles short of Lochwinnoch, when turning left and getting on the narrow Calderglen road, the ground gets higher and travelers become sparse.

 Natural hedges take shape on the side of the road; a luxurious array of brambles and rasberry shrubs, nettles and tall grass, splotched with the vivid colors of wild flowers that grows in their midst: Foxgloves, yarrow, wild carrots, tufted vetch or rosebay willowherb.
 Here and there, on the left edge, belts of woods obstruct the view from the surrounding landscape of rising hills, naked but for wild grass and heath that suffer the constant assault of the ever changing weather, their top adorned with jagged formations of granite.